 - Extra Simmer Time – Allowing the potato to simmer for an extended period (20-30 minutes) maximizes the liquid it can absorb.

-In essence, the potato is more effective at adjusting the consistency rather than drastically lowering the salt concentration.
+Essentially, the potato is more effective at adjusting the consistency rather than drastically lowering the salt concentration.

 Best Practices for Using Potatoes in Salty Chili